Optimal Spatial Anomaly Detection: Detection of spatial anomalies

-where $\beta m$ is a penalty with the tuning parameter $\beta$, and $L(R_{1:m}) := L(R_0) + \sum_{j=1}^m L(R_j)$ denotes the least squares loss of the partition $R_{1:m}$.
-However, in the context of spatial anomaly detection, minimising the penalised cost (\ref{eq:old_pen_cost}) does not yield a reliable estimate of $m^*$ and $R^*_{1:m^*}$.
-For example, when two spatially distant anomaly regions exhibit similar mean signal levels, the minimiser of (\ref{eq:old_pen_cost}) fails to distinguish between them.
-Therefore, we propose an additional regional penalty, which punishes the ``intrinsic area" of each anomaly region.
+which prevents overestimation of the number of anomalies by applying a penalty of $\beta$ to each estimated anomaly region; and $L(R_{1:m}) := L(R_0) + \sum_{j=1}^m L(R_j)$ denotes the least squares loss of the partition $R_{1:m}$.
+However, in the context of spatial anomaly detection, minimizing the penalized cost (\ref{eq:old_pen_cost}) does not yield a reliable estimate of $m^*$ and $R^*_{1:m^*}$.
+For example, when two spatially distant anomaly regions exhibit similar mean signal levels, the minimizer of (\ref{eq:old_pen_cost}) fails to distinguish between them.
+Therefore, we propose an additional regional penalty, which punishes the dispersion of each anomaly region.
 To define such a penalty, we introduce the following concept of the minimum convex hull.

-\begin{definition}(Minimum convex hull) The minimum convex hull of a region $R$ is defined as the convex polygon with the fewest number of points in the lattice that encloses $R$, denoted by $\text{Co}(R)$. \end{definition}
+\begin{definition}(Minimum convex hull) The minimum convex hull of a region $R$, denoted by $\text{Co}(R)$, is defined as the convex polygon with the fewest number of points that encloses $R$. \end{definition}

 Figure \ref{fig:dist_convexhull3D} illustrates examples of the minimum convex hull.
-It efficiently captures the scatteredness of a region while its cardinality is not solely dependent on the number of points within the region.
-Figure \ref{fig:dist_convexhull3D}\,(b) shows that the cardinality of the minimum convex hull could increase significantly if we add a few distant points to the original region.
+It effectively captures the spatial dispersion of a region, and its cardinality depends not solely on the number of points within the region.
+Figure \ref{fig:dist_convexhull3D}\,(b) shows that adding a few distant points can substantially increase the cardinality of the minimum convex hull.

-In this way, we estimate $m^\ast$ and $R^\ast_{1:m^\ast}$ by minimising the following cost function, namely the double penalised least squares for spatial anomaly detection (DPLS-SAD):
+In this way, we estimate $m^\ast$ and $R^\ast_{1:m^\ast}$ by minimizing the following cost function, namely the double penalized least squares for spatial anomaly detection (DPLS-SAD):

 where both $\beta$ and $\lambda$ are penalty parameters.
-The $L_0$ penalty term $\beta m$ has been well-studied in the literature, which avoids overestimation of anomaly numbers by imposing a penalty of $\beta$ for each estimated anomaly region.
-The regional penalty, $\lambda \sum_{j=1}^m |\text{Co}({R}_j)|$, serves to regularise the solution by discouraging the erroneous merging of spatially distant anomaly regions.
-The least squares loss, together with the two penalty terms, strikes a balance among model goodness of fit, parsimony in anomaly numbers, and the compactness of each anomaly.
+The $L_0$ penalty term $\beta m$ has been well-studied in the literature, whereas the newly introduced regional penalty, $\lambda \sum_{j=1}^m |\text{Co}({R}_j)|$, serves to regularize the solution by reducing the tendency to merge spatially distant anomaly regions.
+The least squares loss and the two penalty terms jointly balance model fit, parsimony in anomaly detection, and the spatial compactness of anomaly regions.

+Note that the minimal convex hull in the regional penalty can be replaced by alternative notions of geometric enclosure, such as the $\alpha$-shape, which generalizes the convex hull by permitting more flexible representations of a region.